wp-plugins/portfolio-wp/readme.txt

 * Loading Progress
 * Scroll & Hover Effects
 * Design Customization
+* Options Customization
 * Custom CSS & JS
 * Excellant Support

 = Detailed Description =

 The portfolio plugin will show portfolio items within fluid layouts to fit the entire content inside the screen without stretching project images.
 The current moment Career Portfolio provides 3 most popular and modern layout models ( square gallery style, masonry style, puzzle style ).
 With this portfolio plugin you'll be able to show title & description within a hover overlay captions which can appear with different customizable animations.
 Also you can link the portfolio item to it's origin as en external hyperlink.
 Career Portfolio supports category filtration.
 It's super easy to assign a category to each portfolio item.
 Without separately adding project categories, you can just add a comma separated tags ( categories ), like you're entering different email recipients on your mail client.
 Career Portfolio plugin will make your portfolio social by one click.
 Just check the networks where you want your customers share your portfolio projects ( via Facebook, Twitter, Google Plus or Pinterest ) and that's it.
 The plugin shows a loading progress on front to prevent potential confusions when the portfolio contains lots of projects and images, so can the loading can take a while.
 The next important feature that Career Portfolio plugin provides is an embedded elegant full screen project viewer.
-Instead of showing your portfolio project details within a popup, like almost all the other plugins do, this portfolio plugin will show full screen viewer for specified project on top of window, where user can find a detailed information and project related images.
+Instead of showing your portfolio project details only within a popup, like almost all the other plugins do, this portfolio plugin will show full screen viewer for specified project on top of window, where user can find a detailed information and project related images.
 The plugin's FS viewer will show thumbnail scroller at bottom side and will show portfolio project images within a slider, where you can navigate back and forth.
+This portfolio plugin supports well known Colorbox 5 styles too.
+You just need to put a preference in the options section and the portfolio related projects will be shown withing a popup instead of FS view.
 Career Portfolio provides very simple and user friendly admin portfolio composer where you can create your portfolio and customize lots of portfolio related configurable options.
 This portfolio plugin supports almost entire design customization.
 If the available options are not enough to fully customize your portfolio's look to fit your needs, no problem, there is a possibility to write a native custom CSS & JS.
 If you a little bit know either CSS or JS you will easily customize it.
 Career Portfolio also supports short-codes, which aims to embed a portfolio on any page by one click.

 = Contact us =